botpress/botpress/docs/getting_started/install.md

 ### Starting the bot <a class="toc" id="toc-starting-bot" href="#toc-starting-bot"></a>

-Once the dependencies are installed, you can start the bot using:
+Once the dependencies are installed, start the bot using:

 ```bash
 # using npm